adithyasunil26/Active-Noise-Control/README.md

     │   └── u=0.01.jpg
     └── readme.md
 ```

+The `Code` directory consists of all the MATLAB scripts written for the implementations of various ANC algorithms.
+The `Result` directory consists of the obtained results sorted by algorithm.

 ## References
 1. [Active Noise Control: A Tutorial Review by Sen M Kuo and Dennis R Morgan](https://ieeexplore.ieee.org/document/763310)